Sign up here to receive our monthly LHVN newsletter of trainings, conferences & events around London

 - Hearing Voices Network ethos

-- FREE (People with lived experience of hearing voices or seeing visions)
+FREE – People with lived experience of voices or beliefs

-To apply, please download and complete the application form app form Hearing Voices Training – March 2017 and return it to:
+To apply, please download and complete the application form: app form Hearing Voices Training – March 2019

 London Hearing Voices Network, Mind in Camden, Barnes House, 9-15 Camden Road, London, NW1 9LQ